hajonsoft/hajonsoft-tiger/README.md

-﻿### HajOnSoft Web
+﻿### HAJonSoft Tiger

+Home of Dove 🕊  and Humming Bird 🦅 .
+The code repo is called Tiger 🐅 (Animal).
+Code repo will use an animal name while deployed apps will use bird name.

-This react project allows hajonsoft customers to login to their own firebase account to work on travellers to manage relationship, scan passports and apply for visa.
+Humming Bird allows HAJonSoft customers to login to their own firebase account and administer travellers to manage relationship, scan passports and apply for visa.
+Dove allows travellers to look at advertized packages and reserve.

 Edit master translation
 edit customers
 save chat log
 edit other looks up
 connect to any other firebase project as owner

+## Quick start

+---

+### Local Development

+npm start runs the react application and connects to firebase defined by in src/firebaseConfig

+`import firebaseConfig from './firebaseConfigs/hajj-mission-of-cote-de-ivoir'; `

+prettier is used for lint and formatting

+currently no unit tests are used

+### Firebase

+Customers authroize hajonsoft@gmail.com as an owner on their firebase account.
+You can login to any customer firebase hosted app.
+To administer the project go to firebase.google.com and login using hajonsoft@gmail.com to find customers or administer their firebase

+### Localization

 # Getting started